grammarly/rocker/README.md

 Rocker breaks the limits of Dockerfile.
 It adds some crucial features that are missing while keeping Docker’s original design and idea.
 Read the [blog post](http://tech.grammarly.com/blog/posts/Making-Docker-Rock-at-Grammarly.html) about how and why it was invented.

+# *NOTE on v1 branch*
+In this branch we are developing the new experimental implementation of Rocker that will be completely client-side driven, with no fallback on `docker build`.
+This means faster builds and more power.
+No build context uploads anymore.
+Also, the builder code is completely rewritten and made much more testable and extensible in the future.
+Caching might be also rethought.
+Cross-server builds determinism is our dream.

 * [Installation](#installation)
 * [Rockerfile](#rockerfile)
   * [MOUNT](#mount)